-BPC performed a child care gap analysis in 35 states (including the District of Columbia).
+BPC performed a child care gap analysis in 35 states.
 Virginia's statewide gap of 11.9% is lower than the 35-state average.
-Rural communities in Virginia are more underserved than urban communities-consistent with trends across the 35-states.
+Rural communities in Virginia are more underserved than urban communities consistent with trends across the 35-states.